AbhishekatGithub/Abhishek1996/README.md

-# Abhishek1996
+# Abhishek Venugopal
-My github repository where I submit my coding projects.
-The projects revolve around Python libraries, data analysis and machine learning problems.
+Welcome to my GitHub repository , the place where I submit my coding projects.All the projects are written in Python and are based on exploration of python libraries, data analytics and machine learning.
+Please visit "MyProjects" folder for the notebooks and the code  and "Projects" tab to go through the Readme files.
+I am currently learning to deploy models in the cloud and include more complex projects based on Machine Learning and Deep Learning in the near future.
+More projects are on the pipeline...